MentitaRol/Lexical-Analysis/README.md

 Acording to Geek for geeks (2024)
 > Finite automata are abstract machines used to recognize patterns in input sequences.
 >They consist of states, transitions, and input symbols, processing each symbol step-by-step.
 >If the machine ends in an accepting state after processing the input, the word is recognized as valid; otherwise, it is rejected.
+(GeeksforGeeks, 2024)

 Finite automata can be classified as:
 - Deterministic Finite Automata (DFA) – A structured model where each state has a unique transition for every input symbol.
 (GeeksforGeeks, 2024)